Food and Health Communications

 · Use avocado and extra-virgin olive oil in salad dressing, marinades, or for cooking.
 These contain essential fatty acids as well as monounsaturated fat.

-· Enjoy blueberries for anthocyanin, an antioxidant, which has been found to reduce signs of brain aging.
+· Enjoy blueberries for anthocyanin, an antioxidant that has been found to reduce signs of brain aging.
 2

 · Choose whole grains like whole wheat pasta, brown rice, bulgur, farro, and quinoa.
 These aid in blood sugar management, which may aid in dementia prevention.
 More research is needed to show improvements in cognition.
 3

-· Eat more plant-based.
+· Eat more plant-based foods.
 Including more fruits, vegetables, beans, nuts, and seeds may aid in preventing dementia.
 4

 · Include fatty fish in your diet as well as ground flaxseeds or walnuts for omega-3 fatty acids.
 5